ori7112/cs32-final-project-oriana-gjini/README.md

 ## Context of the Problem ##

-The idea for this project came out of a longtime challenge my family has wrestled with.
+The idea for this project came out of a situation my family often discusses.
 Like many households, we have AC supplied by a local energy provider.
 We live in Northern Illinois where ComEd is the prominent energy provider.
 ComEd is a unit of the Chicago-based Exelon Corporation: the largest electric utility in Illinois<sup>1</sup>.
 For my area code and many nearby, ComEd is the main energy provider.

 Like any energy provider, ComEd is concerned about maintaining their electrical grid.
 They make a commitment to customers that they will supply energy whenever needed.
 However when high loads on the grid occur, ComEd must find ways to lower the load (lower energy usage) or else the grid will be overloaded and nobody will be able to receive electricity.